A themed exhibition at the Gallery Above

 Free baby trees to all customers who spend over £50!

-With works by Debbie Baxter, Debbie Hall, Pauline Jacobsen, Sarah Jenkins, Gillian Mallett, James Ravilious, Carol Sinclair, Julia Suddaby.
+With works by Jim Anderson, Debbie Baxter, Ebu Estandar, Debbie Hall, Pauline Jacobsen, Sarah Jenkins, James Ravilious, Carol Sinclair, Julia Suddaby, Ian Wright.
+Plus botanical prints/books/stationery/cards and wooden artifacts from Knoydart and Snowdonia.

 Please see the Portfolios (right) for a selection of works by the artists